OneBlack333/MySQL_Projects/Retail_sales_Analysis/readme.md

 2. Data Exploration & Cleaning

-    Record Count: Determine the total number of records in the dataset.
+a) Record Count: Determine the total number of records in the dataset.
-    Customer Count: Find out how many unique customers are in the dataset.
+b) Customer Count: Find out how many unique customers are in the dataset.
-    Category Count: Identify all unique product categories in the dataset.
+c) Category Count: Identify all unique product categories in the dataset.
-    Null Value Check: Check for any null values in the dataset and delete records with missing data.
+d) Null Value Check: Check for any null values in the dataset and delete records with missing data.

 SELECT COUNT(*) FROM retail_sales;
 SELECT COUNT(DISTINCT customer_id) FROM retail_sales;